Deisenhofen station: History

 Deisenhofen station was opened in 1862 on the Munich–Holzkirchen section of the Bavarian Maximilian Railway.
 Since 10 October 1898 there has also been a connection to Munich East station, the Munich East–Deisenhofen railway.
 Since 1972, the station has been integrated in the network of the Munich S-Bahn.

 In 2004 the station was made fully accessible.
 The platforms were raised and modernised and the station building was renovated.
 New park-and-ride and bicycle storage facilities were built near the station.
 The bus stop in the station forecourt was also modernised, with a new turning circle for buses built on the forecourt.
 The costs involved were met by Deutsche Bahn AG and the Oberhaching municipality.

 The station building, a three-story stucco building with subdivisions formed of rich bricks, which was built around 1875, is protected as a monument.
 Deutsche Bahn unsuccessfully offered the station building for sale in 2009.
 In 2013 the Oberhaching municipality suggested that a cafe with toilets accessible by the public might be established in the station building, with private apartments on the first and second floors.

+After the municipality of Oberhaching purchased the station building in 2014, a complete renovation and refurbishment of the building took place from 2024 to March 2026.

+The "3sine" restaurant opened in March 2026; event spaces, guest rooms, and living quarters for staff are also available.